Hippocampus: Neuroanatomy

 In a cross-section of the hippocampus, including the dentate gyrus, several layers will be shown.
-The dentate gyrus has three layers of cells (or four if the hilus is included).
-The layers are from the outer in – the molecular layer, the inner molecular layer, the granular layer, and the hilus.
-The CA3 in the hippocampus proper has the following cell layers known as strata: lacunosum-moleculare, radiatum, lucidum, pyramidal, and oriens.
+The dentate gyrus has three layers of cells – the outer molecular layer, the middle granular layer, and the inner polymorphic layer also known as the hilus.
+The CA3 subfield has the following cell layers known as strata: lacunosum-moleculare, radiatum, lucidum, pyramidal, and oriens.
 CA2 and CA1 also have these layers except the lucidum stratum.

 The input to the hippocampus (from varying cortical and subcortical structures) comes from the entorhinal cortex via the perforant path.
 The entorhinal cortex (EC) is strongly and reciprocally connected with many cortical and subcortical structures as well as with the brainstem.
 Different thalamic nuclei, (from the anterior and midline groups), the medial septal nucleus, the supramammillary nucleus of the hypothalamus, and the raphe nuclei and locus coeruleus of the brainstem all send axons to the EC, so that it serves as the interface between the neocortex and the other connections, and the hippocampus.

 The EC is located in the parahippocampal gyrus, a cortical region adjacent to the hippocampus.
 This gyrus conceals the hippocampus.
 The parahippocampal gyrus is adjacent to the perirhinal cortex, which plays an important role in the visual recognition of complex objects.
 There is also substantial evidence that it makes a contribution to memory, which can be distinguished from the contribution of the hippocampus.
 It is apparent that complete amnesia occurs only when both the hippocampus and the parahippocampus are damaged.